meteor/galaxy-docs/source/environment-variables.md

 Environment variables in Galaxy are managed using your app's `settings.json` file.
 Galaxy interprets key/value pairs found in the `{"galaxy.meteor.com": {"env": { ... }}` section of your settings as environment variables.

+Note that your entire `settings.json` file has a size limit of approximately 32KB.
+If your settings file is larger than this, your containers will not run successfully.
+Unfortunately, there will be no clear error message in this case pointing at the root cause of the problem.

 <h3 id="common-env-variables">Commonly used environment variables</h3>

 The following environment variable are commonly set for Galaxy apps: